spleenteo/hive/README.md

 Just another grid system to build responsive layout!
 Yes, another one! :)

-The grids has been changed to use the metaphor of hives and cells.
+The grids has been changed to use the metaphor of Hives and cells.
-Bees are able to build a hive as a pattern based either on their number and on the stage they are going to do it.
+Bees are able to build a Hive as a pattern based either on their number and on the stage they are going to do it.
 Using just one markup you can have a responsive (mobile-ready) fluid layout (with a preferred % width).
-If you don't want to be responsive you can cong hive to be fixed.
+If you don't want to be responsive you can cong Hive to be fixed.

 This library is written in SCSS but the repo includes a ready to use CSS file.

 ## The new release 2.0

-The first version of hive was based on 12 or 16 columns as it was inspired by 960grid.
+The first version of Hive was based on 12 or 16 columns as it was inspired by 960grid.
 You could choose your width, in percentage or fixed pixel than build your layout thinking in 12 or 16.
-So, to make a column the half of the hive, a .cell_6 was supposed to be used.
+So, to make a column the half of the Hive, a .cell_6 was supposed to be used.

 Now everything is changed!
 We want to be responsive so we could think in percentage instead of columns or portion (like .one_half classes I saw around).
-Thats why now hive is basically 100% width and can be splitted in 10 columns 10% each.
+Thats why now Hive is basically 100% width and can be splitted in 10 columns 10% each.
 There are few additional sizes, like 25% 33% 66% 75% that make us able to build 3 and 4 columns layouts.
 Cells can be nested and nested again.
 A cell_50 will be the 50% of it's container.

 ## Features